Particular/docs.particular.net/servicecontrol/servicecontrol-instances/configuration.md

 | string | `<ErrorQueue>.log` |

 > [!NOTE]
 > Changing the configuration file or environment value directly will not result in the queue being created.
-If you are using the ServiceControl Management utility to manage your ServiceControl error instance changing the value will create the forwarding queue if it has not been created. <!-- //TODO: init containers, is there a powershell equivalent? -->
+If you are using the ServiceControl Management utility to manage your ServiceControl error instance changing the value will create the forwarding queue if it has not been created.

 ## Usage Reporting when using ServiceControl